1. Obtain a new license

 - Install Java AdoptOpenJDK 8.
 We recommend that you use the JVM HotSpot.

-- Install the same version of Tomcat as the old server.
+- Install the latest version of Tomcat 8 or Tomcat 9.
 We recommend you install it to the same directory as the old server.

 - Make sure that the image libraries are installed for the formats you want to support.
 For example, the commonly required libraries are: